UDNSCHEM - BSc Natural Sciences (Chemistry)

 Level 6 Year 6 - Core modules: CY6P01.
 Optional modules: CY6053 (Default), CY6055, BE6W67, BE6061, CY6063 (Default), CY6061, CY6062, BC6052

 The course conforms to both the University’s Undergraduate Scheme and the University Academic Regulations.

 Modules required for interim awards

-The cores for the award of BSc (Hons) are listed in Course Structure.
-For intermediate awards, any combination of the modules from the course spec would be appropriate.
+The cores for the award of BSc (Hons) are listed in the course structure.
+For intermediate awards, any combination of modules from the course specification would be appropriate.

 Arrangements for promoting reflective learning and personal development

 During the induction phase of the programme students will be introduced to structured reflection on their development of Undergraduate Skills which constitute much of the substance of personal development planning.
 Students will undertake to produce their personal development plan (PDP) during their undergraduate career or in the workplace.
 PDP can include other activities outside of the academic aspect of university life.

 PDP is designed to allow students to articulate the skills developed during their undergraduate career and encourages them to critically reflect on their learning experience, to set new personal and academic goals and evaluate progress made in achieving those goals.
 PDP activities will be specifically incorporated into core modules on the course to ensure all students undertake reflective practises throughout their course of study.